RohitSingh496/japanese_quiz/README.md

    As for why csv files don't work very well with awk or sed.[See Here](#myHeading)

 2. Now, to convert a csv to tsv, you can use your spreadsheet software or cli tool.
 In my case, I used a simple python script with csv module.
-[Link Here](https://github.com/RohitSingh496/playingwith-csvfiles/blob/master/csv2tab)
+[Link Here](https://github.com/RohitSingh496/playingwith-csvfiles/blob/master/csv2tab) <br>
    To use the script just cat out the csv and pipe it to the script and save it to a new file:
    `cat imdb.csv | ./csv2tab > imdb.tsv`
 3.